The Farewell // A Tear Jerker (But Great For Learning Chinese)

 This is a good starter film for those who are perhaps intimidated by watching a full film in Chinese with no English subtitles.

-With about 70% of the film being in Mandarin it is definitely the main language, and brings plenty of Chinese practice.
+With about 70% of the film being in Mandarin, it is definitely the main language, and naturally brings with it plenty of Chinese practice.

-To get the most out of Chinese learning with The Farewell I would recommend watching the film with only Chinese subtitles.
+To get the most out of Chinese learning with The Farewell we’d recommend watching the film with only Chinese subtitles.
 The Chinese dialogue in the film really isn’t too complicated at all.

 In the film Billi actually speaks English as her first language and her Mandarin isn’t fluent so quite a lot of basic grammar structures are used.